Empoli FC

-Empoli Football Club, commonly referred to as Empoli, is an Italian football club based in Empoli, Metropolitan City of Florence.
-Founded in 1920, the side is part of a select group of Italian football clubs that do not belong to a provincial capital city that have participated in the top-flight.
+Empoli Football Club is an Italian professional football club based in Empoli, Tuscany.
+Founded in 1920, the side is part of a select group of Italian football clubs not based in a provincial capital city that have participated in Serie A.

 Empoli has spent most of its history in professional football.
-In Europe, the best results obtained was participation in the 2007–08 UEFA Cup.
+Empoli competed in European competitions once, in which they were eliminated in the qualification stage of 2007–08 UEFA Cup.

 History

 From the 1920s to the 1970s

-In August 1920, Foot Ball Club Empoli and the football section Unione Sportiva Empoli were born.
+In August 1920 in Empoli, Foot Ball Club Empoli and the football section Unione Sportiva Empoli were born.
 After the participation of a tournament in San Miniato, the two merged into a single local football club.
 The next season, the new club, after having obtained in September affiliation in the Italian Football Federation (FIGC) ratified by the Tuscan Regional Committee, was included in Group A of the Tuscan Promozione 1921–22, but did take part due to economic problems, choosing instead to join the league of Terza Categoria, where the team achieved second place in the group A.

 In the 1922–23 season, Empoli finished in second place in Group A of the Terza Categoria, gaining admission to the final round after winning the play-off in Florence, held on 15 April 1923 against Pontedera, 1–0.
 The season concluded with a third place in the group final.

-The following three seasons, from 1923 to 1926, Empoli continued to play in the Tuscan third division.
+From 1923 to 1926, Empoli continued to play in the Tuscan third division.
 Then, in the 1926–27 season, Empoli won the Group A division of Tuscany, and was admitted to the interregional finals; thanks to a fourth place in Group G, the Tuscans were promoted in the North Division of the Second Division 1927–28, the third Italian football tier of the era.
 In the following season the team was then inserted in Group C of the North Division, which concluded in fourth place, but for economic reasons refused the invitation to take part in the next championship of Prima Divisione, and therefore followed the downgrading of the Seconda Divisione from third to fourth tier.
 However, already the following season, in the 1928–29 Seconda Divisione, the club won promotion, winning the Tuscan championship, and returned to the North Division of Prima Divisione.